 If so, leave it alone.
 Unless you run a professional restoration shop, the bike shouldn’t be touched.
 Professional collectors often prefer the bike in its original condition, and the decision of restoration is best left to those with significant experience in valuing antiques.

-- Facebook Marketplace – free to list.
+- Facebook Marketplace – Free to list.

-- Craigslist – a local marketplace for selling the bicycle in-person.
+- Craigslist – A local marketplace for selling the bicycle in-person.
 Completely free.

 Secondary Option – sell it to a brick and mortar shop

-Overall, the process goes:
+Overall, the process follows these steps:

-- The bike is examined for damage and repaired (if needed);
+- The bike is examined for damage and repaired (if needed).

-- Seller researches what their bike is currently selling for;
+- Seller researches what their bike is currently selling for.

-- Seller lists the bike online;
+- Seller lists the bike online.

-- Buyer pays the seller for the bicycle;
+- Buyer pays the seller for the bicycle.

-- Seller drafts the bill of sale;
+- Seller drafts the bill of sale.

 - The buyer keeps the original bill of sale; the seller can make a copy for themselves if they wish.